Say no to Cloudflare — Robin Wils's website

 Your users matter

 Every visitor helps.
 Think about their experience.
 They make your website successful.
 They like to see your content.
-They probably would like it when the website opens quickly without too many junk.
+They probably would like it when the website opens quickly without too much junk.

 Your users are basically everything.